 Have a basic understanding of education rights, laws, and legislation in your area

-It’s unlikely you’ll have to bust these out during an IEP meeting, but it can be helpful to know some specifics about IEPs, possibly legislated by law in your area, so you can engage in effective advocacy for your child:
+Part of preparing for an IEP meeting is being aware of your rights as a parent and most importantly, those of your child.
+It’s unlikely you’ll have to bust these out during an IEP meeting, but it can be helpful to know some specifics about IEPs, likely legislated by law in your area, so you can engage in effective advocacy for your child:

 This information can be found through your local state department of education, provincial ministry of education, or local inclusion nonprofit.
 For example, in British Columbia, Inclusion BC has a lot of information about IEPs and the rights of the family and individual.